htv2012/htv2012.github.io/_resume/resume.md

 ---
-title: Hai Vu for SoFi
+title: Hai Vu
 ---

-# Hai Vu for SoFi
+# Hai Vu

-*haivu\_work@airpost.net*
+Hai Vu *haivu\_work@airpost.net*

 Seasoned software test engineer with experience in automated software testing and agile development is seeking new career challenges.

 ## Qualifications

+* 20+ years of SDET experience
+* 10+ years of RESTful Web Services API testing experience
+* Experienced with writing API tests for many test categories: smoke, integration, functional, end-to-end, and regression
+* Work on GitHub actions (CICD) for personal projects
+* Languages: fluent Python and Pytest
 * BS is Computer Science from the University of Colorado
 * MBA from the University of Phoenix
 * Platforms: Linux, Windows, and macOS
-* Languages: fluent Python and Pytest
 * Technologies: RESTful Web Services, SQL (PostGres, MySQL, and SQLite)
 * Certified Scrum Master certificate with years of experience
-* Work on GitHub pipeline for personal projects

 ## F5 NETWORK, Software Engineer, 11/2021-11/2023, Seattle WA